qqii/advent-of-code-2022/day03/README.md

 Many common excel function accept both values and ranges, such as `SUM`.
 You can call `SUM(A1, A2, A3)` or `SUM(A1:A3)`.
 Other still reasonably known functions, such as [`X`](../day02/README.md#part-1)`MATCH` are designed to use ranges.
 Lesser known functions such as `MUNIT` (matrix unit) and `RANDARRAY` can themselves generate a range, where their outputs spill over from one cell to another.
 [In previous versions](https://support.microsoft.com/en-us/office/dynamic-array-formulas-in-non-dynamic-aware-excel-696e164e-306b-4282-ae9d-aa88f5502fa2) this had to be triggered by pressing keying `Ctrl+Shift+Enter`, which adds `{}` around the formula.

-As of recently (2022?) more and more excel functions have begun to accept dynamic ranges, such as `IF` and `+` (e.g. `A1:A5 + B1:B5`).
-Sadly this leaves the existing range based functions at a bit of an inconsistency - `AND(A1:A5, B1:B5)` reduces to a single value (as it did originally) instead of a spillover.
+As of recently (2022?) more and more excel functions have begun to accept dynamic ranges, such as `IF` and `+` (e.g. `A1:A5 + B1:B5`). ~Sadly this leaves the existing range based functions at a bit of an inconsistency - `AND(A1:A5, B1:B5)` reduces to a single value (as it did originally) instead of a spillover.~ For functions that don't play nicely you can use `BYROW` and `BYCOL`.
 The worst part is that dynamic arrays and tables do not play well, so you are forced to use the name manager instead.

 ### Splitting Text into Characters by Casting Incantations